metanyx/metanyx/README.md

 Once you've done this, plug the ethernet cable into your computer, and a wireless USB dongle into the BBB's USB port.
-If you're feeling generous you could use an ethernet switch and share the darkness with your friends or neighbours.
-You'll want to ensure any other connections to your computer are disabled, such as your local WiFi.
+If you're feeling generous you could use an ethernet switch and share the darkness with your friends or neighbours ( although youll  want to set a root password).
+Ensure any other connections to your computer are disabled, such as your local WiFi.

 Then you can go ahead and plug it back in, it'll take about a minute to boot and give you an IP address.